Ludwiggle/JWlS/README.md

 The `JWLS.sh` script reads your `jupyter notebook list` to save the address of the **first** notebook found; that is needed by `show`.
 If Jupyter is not running, JWLS will start a new notebook.

 The WolframKernel is then initiated in REPL mode waiting for commands sent by the `kernel.py` through a temporary fifo.
-By default, wolframscript appends ouputs to a temporary log file; JWLS simply pipes the latest ouputs from that file back to Jupyter.
+By default, wolframscript appends ouputs to a temporary log file; JWLS simply pipes the latest ouputs from that log back to Jupyter.